Local volumes, equisingularity, and generalized smoothability: Deficient conormal singularities and generalized smoothability

 \begin{theorem}[Trivedi \cite{Trivedi}, Thm.\ 2.1 and Thm.\ 3.1] Let $M$ be a Stein manifold and $N$ be an Oka manifold.
 Let $V$ be a complex analytic variety in $N$ and let $V = \bigsqcup_{i=1}^{u} V_i$ be a Whitney A stratification.
 Then for any compact subset $K$ in $M$, the set of maps $ \{g \in \mathcal{H}(M,N): g \pitchfork_{K} V_i\}$ is open and dense in $\mathcal{H}(M,N)$. \end{theorem}

-Next we record a key algebraic result due to Buchweitz which allows to obtain flat deformations of varieties obtained from pullbacks of holomorphic maps between complex affine spaces by deforming the components of these maps.
+Next we record a key result due to Laksov in the algebraic case and due to Buchweitz in the complex analytic case which allows to obtain flat deformations of varieties obtained from pullbacks of holomorphic maps between complex affine spaces by deforming these maps.